If you want to use this site please update your browser!

 Le Catillon Hoard

-The Le Câtillon treasure was discovered on January 22, 1957, by 17-year-old Peter Langlois as he was removing a boulder that had undercut his plow in a field in Grouville.
-The hoard included more than 2,500 coins and jewelry, dating to the Late Iron Age (1st century B.C.).
+The Le Câtillon hoard, dating back to the Late Iron Age (1st century B.C.), was stumbled upon on January 22, 1957, by 17-year-old Peter Langlois while he was in the process of removing a boulder that had impeded his plowing efforts in a Grouville field.
+The hoard encompassed more than 2,500 coins and pieces of jewelry.

-The coins are of Bronze (modern Brittany and Normandy), Belgian and British origin, most of them from the Coriosolite tribe, which was based around Rance in the area of modern Saint-Malo and Dinant.
-Other Gallic tribes were also represented, including the Osismii, Aulerci Cenomani, Abrincatui, Bayocas and Redons, along with British tribes such as the Durotriges of Dorset.
-This diversity and geographic range of coins gives us striking evidence of the expansion of trade networks between France and England at this time.
-The Channel Islands would have been convenient stopping places for ships on the route from Aleta (St. Malo) to Hengisbury (Dorset).
-This was a widely used trade route by which Mediterranean goods such as wine were brought north in exchange for metals, corn, slaves, and hunting dogs.
+These coins originated from different sources, including Bronze (modern Brittany and Normandy), Belgium, and Britain.
+The majority of them were attributed to the Coriosolite tribe, centered around the Rance region in the vicinity of modern Saint-Malo and Dinant.
+Additionally, other Gallic tribes, such as the Osismii, Aulerci Cenomani, Abrincatui, Bayocas, and Redons, were represented, along with British tribes like the Durotriges of Dorset.
+This diversity in coinage and the wide geographic range they spanned provide compelling evidence of burgeoning trade networks between France and England during this period.
+The Channel Islands served as convenient waystations for ships traveling the route from Aleta (St. Malo) to Hengistbury (Dorset).
+This route was a crucial conduit for the transportation of Mediterranean goods, including wine, in exchange for metals, grains, slaves, and hunting dogs.

-Few Iron Age sites have been found in Jersey, but we know that at this time Julius Caesar's armies were advancing northwest through France, leading tribal communities to the coast.
+While few Iron Age sites have been discovered in Jersey, historical records indicate that during this time, Julius Caesar's armies were making their way northwest through France, compelling tribal communities to migrate towards the coast.

-The coins were minted by hand and would have required a considerable degree of technical and artistic skill.
-The blank metal disc was placed on a concave obverse (front) die and struck with a convex reverse die.
-The die tended to be much larger than the blank area, so that often only part of the design is shown on the resulting coin.
+The coins themselves were crafted by hand and demanded a significant level of technical and artistic expertise.
+A blank metal disc was positioned on a concave obverse (front) die and then struck with a convex reverse die.
+These dies were often considerably larger than the blank area, resulting in only a portion of the design appearing on the finished coin.

 Le Catillon Hoard